element-plus/element-plus/docs/en-US/guide/transitions.md

 ---
-title: Built-in transitions
+title: Built-in Transitions
 lang: en-US
 ---

-# Built-in transition
+# Built-in Transition

 You can use Element's built-in transitions directly.
 Before that, please read the [transition docs](https://vuejs.org/v2/api/#transition).

-## fade
+## Fade

 :::demo We have two fading effects: `el-fade-in-linear` and `el-fade-in`.